-Trump’s Farcical New Beginning with Muslims
+Trump’s Farcical New Beginning With Muslims

 Those values are not just American, they are universal values that all U.N. member states have repeatedly affirmed.
 Terrorism and instability fester in environments rife with corruption and human rights violations, and a military-only counterterrorism policy will only lead to greater bloodshed.
 An effective counter-Islamic State effort must address governance, human rights, corruption, and economic opportunity — none of which appear to be part of Trump’s “America First” foreign policy.

 Visiting Saudi Arabia won’t undo Trump’s anti-Muslim rhetoric, policies, and staff — all of which betray American values and undermine national security by reinforcing the narratives of terrorist groups like the Islamic State.
 Trump said he thinks “Islam hates us.”
-Some of his senior advisers, including Steve Bannon, Sebastian Gorka, and Stephen Miller, think that the “Judeo-Christian West” is at war with “radical Islam.”
+Some of his senior advisors, including Steve Bannon, Sebastian Gorka, and Stephen Miller, think that the “Judeo-Christian West” is at war with “radical Islam.”
 Trump unsuccessfully tried twice to implement his Muslim travel ban and has proposed creating a Muslim registry and designating the Muslim Brotherhood as a terrorist organization.
 Instead of using this trip to discard these counterproductive positions, Trump will seek — and receive — validation for many of them.
-But a Gulf Cooperation Council-issued “Not-A-Bigot” badge doesn’t travel well, and it won’t absolve Trump from addressing anti-Muslim discrimination and bigotry at home.
+But a Gulf Cooperation Council-issued “Not a Bigot” badge doesn’t travel well, and it won’t absolve Trump from addressing anti-Muslim discrimination and bigotry at home.

 Like the Obama administration, which ultimately failed to meet the expectations raised by the Cairo speech, Trump will have to deal with heightened expectations, as his visit has sharply elevated hopes for greater American involvement in the region.
 His follow-on visits to Israel and the Vatican suggest a particular focus on Israeli-Palestinian negotiations, but Trump has articulated no vision for a solution.
 Worse still, the impediments to peace, most salient among them Israeli settlements, continue to expand in defiance of warnings from the White House.